iweave/antfaucet/README.md

 This faucet transfers ETH to enable the wallet to have gas to use with the ERC-20 tokens

+There is a [blog post](https://blog.skillcadet.com/2025/02/02/Writing-a-faucet-dapp.html) that goes through the creation of this script.

 ### Environment variables

 The example is designed to use with [Alchemy](https://alchemy.com) as an endpoint.
 Any other valid RPC endpoint should work.